-- 1) draft prospectus (optional)
+- 1. Draft prospectus (optional)

-- 2) prospectus
+- 2. Prospectus

-- 3) bank agreement package
+- 3. Bank agreement package

-- 4) amendment (as needed, after bank approval)
+- 4. Amendment(s) (as needed, after bank approval)

 More than one type of application is submitted throughout the bank review process.
 These documents progress from one to another.
-For example, a perspective bank sponsor may begin the process by submitting a draft prospectus, followed by a prospectus, and finally a bank agreement package.
+For example, a prospective bank sponsor may begin the process by submitting a draft prospectus, followed by a prospectus, and finally a bank agreement package.
 However, a bank sponsor may also choose to begin with a prospectus, thereby skipping the draft prospectus stage.
 In addition, if a bank sponsor requests modifications at an approved bank, they may submit one or more amendments.

-In 2020, CDFW received 20 bank application documents with associated fees (Chart 1).
-CDFW received mostly prospectus documents.
+In 2021, CDFW received 20 bank application documents with associated fees (Chart 1).
+CDFW received mostly draft prospectuses.

 Chart 1.
-Application documents received by CDFW in 2020.2
+Application documents received by CDFW in 2021.2